midas-network/covid19-scenario-modeling-hub/README.md

 been designed in consultation with academic modeling teams and government agencies (e.g., CDC).

+This repository follows the guidelines and standards outlined by the [hubverse](https://hubverse.io), which provides a set of data formats and open source tools for modeling hubs.

 ## How to participate

 The COVID-19 Scenario Modeling Hub is be open to any team willing to